 Name Audit Compensation Corporate Governance and Nominating Executive

-Thomas Schmitt, Chair X
+Thomas Schmitt, Chair Х

-R. Craig Carlock, Lead Director Chair X
+R. Craig Carlock, Lead Director Chair Х

-Ronald W. Allen X X
+Ronald W. Allen Х Х

-Ana B. Amicarella X X
+Ana B. Amicarella X Х

-Valerie A. Bonebrake X
+Valerie A. Bonebrake Х

-C. Robert Campbell X
+C. Robert Campbell Х

 G. Michael Lynch Chair

-George S. Mayes, Jr. X
+George S. Mayes, Jr. Х

-Chitra Nayak X
+Chitra Nayak Х

-Scott M. Niswonger X
+Scott M. Niswonger Х

-Javier Polit X
+Javier Polit Х

 Richard H. Roberts X

-Laurie A. Tucker Chair X
+Laurie A. Tucker Chair Х

-Number of Meetings in 2021 4 5 4
+Number of Meetings in 2022 4 5 3

-\Audit Committee Financial Expert
+Audit Committee Financial Expert

 Audit Committee.
 The Audit Committee oversees the Company's financial reporting process on behalf of the Board.
 The Audit Committee is responsible for the appointment, compensation and oversight of the Company's independent registered public accounting firm.
 As part of this responsibility, the Audit Committee considers the impact of changing its current firm, is involved in selecting the lead partner, and considers the fee arrangement and scope of the audit.
-The Audit Committee also reviews the financial statements and the independent registered public accounting firm's report, considers comments made by such firm with respect to the Company's internal control structure, and reviews the internal audit process and internal accounting procedures and financial controls with the Company's financial and accounting staff.
+The Audit Committee also reviews the financial statements and the independent registered public accounting firm's report, considers comments made by such firm with respect to the Company's internal control structure, and reviews the internal audit process, internal accounting procedures and financial controls with the Company's financial and accounting staff.
 The Audit Committee may meet in executive session, without management present, on any matter it deems appropriate.
 In addition, the Audit Committee assists the Board in its oversight of the Company's legal compliance, ethics and information system controls and security programs.
-A more detailed description of the Audit Committee's duties and responsibilities can be found in the Audit Committee Report on pages 57 to 58 of this Proxy Statement and in the Audit Committee Charter.
+A more detailed description of the Audit Committee's duties and responsibilities can be found in the Audit Committee Report on pages 57 to 58 of this Proxy Statement and in the Audit Committee Charter, which is available on the Company's website at https://ir.forwardaircorp.com/corporate-governance.